A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Discussion

-We cross-match the GPQ candidate catalog \citep{fu2021finding} with $Gaia$ EDR3 and obtain 126,474 common sources.
-Among them, there are 74,847 five-parameter sources and 36,388 six-parameter sources in the magnitude range from 6 to 21 Gmag.
-For comparison, we have selected the quasar candidates near the galactic plane ($\lvert b \rvert \textless10^{\circ}$) in FRS, all candidates from EDR3\_AGN catalog and spectroscopic confirmed quasars from LAMOST DR7 (LAMOST DR7Q hereafter) (\url{http://dr7.lamost.org/v2.0/}).
+Cross matching near the Galactic Equator is heavily affected by the confusion sources, which may lead to problematic cross-matching \citep{refId0}.
+Therefore, we carefully matched with the PS1 source\_id provided by GPQ and the $gaiadr3.panstarrs1\_best\_neighbour$ provided by $Gaia$ Archive.
+Note that although this will improve the accuracy of the match, the problematic matching may still exist.
+We obtained 133,798 common sources of GPQ and $Gaia$ EDR3.
+Among them, there are 76,225 five-parameter sources and 37,684 six-parameter sources in the magnitude range from 6 to 21 Gmag.
+For comparison, we have selected the quasar candidates near the Galactic plane ($\lvert b \rvert \textless10^{\circ}$) in FRS, all candidates from EDR3\_AGN catalog and spectroscopic confirmed quasars from LAMOST DR7 (LAMOST DR7Q hereafter) (\url{http://dr7.lamost.org/v2.0/}).
 See Table \ref{tab:corrparallax} and Table \ref{tab:4pm} for the mean parallax and proper motion of each quasar sample.
-The mean parallaxes of five-parameter sources for each sample are consistent with each.
-However, for the six-parameter sources, the mean parallaxes of GPQ and LAMOST DR7Q are obviously different from EDR3\_AGN catalog.
+Except for GPQ, the mean parallaxes of five-parameter sources for each sample are consistent with each.
+Additionally, for the six-parameter sources, the mean parallaxes of GPQ and LAMOST DR7Q are obviously different from EDR3\_AGN catalog.
 And for the mean proper motions of these samples, GPQ is evidently different from other catalogs in both 5-parameter and 6-parameter sources.
-For the GPQ six-parameter sample, the significant positive mean parallax and negative mean proper motion might be caused by the stellar contamination.
+Assuming that quasars in different Galactic latitudes have similar astrometric system errors, the significant positive mean parallax and negative mean proper motion of GPQ six-parameter sources might be caused by stellar contamination.
+We will discuss the systematic errors in different sky regions in detail in Appendix \ref{system error}.